Is Caterpillar Inc. (CAT) a Keeper?

 CAT’s Market Performance

-CAT stocks went up by 1.73% for the week, with a monthly jump of 9.66% and a quarterly performance of -5.09%, while its annual performance rate touched -5.94%.
-The volatility ratio for the week stands at 1.59% while the volatility levels for the past 30 days are set at 2.34% for Caterpillar Inc. The simple moving average for the period of the last 20 days is 4.78% for CAT stocks with a simple moving average of -3.42% for the last 200 days.
+CAT stocks went down by -0.16% for the week, with a monthly jump of 8.47% and a quarterly performance of -3.40%, while its annual performance rate touched -5.70%.
+The volatility ratio for the week stands at 1.75% while the volatility levels for the past 30 days are set at 2.22% for Caterpillar Inc. The simple moving average for the period of the last 20 days is 3.51% for CAT stocks with a simple moving average of -3.41% for the last 200 days.

 Analysts’ Opinion of CAT